Wednesday 1 April 2009

 Little girl: Oh no, it's normal. anthropologically speaking...

-Oh, no. But I can't let my mom know.
-S
+Little girl: Oh, no. But I can't let my mom know.
+She'd be devastated.

 rumors